-Mr Morritt is a core member of the Sheffield Regional Sarcoma Unit Multidisciplinary team and is the Plastic Surgery Lead for the Sarcoma service.
-He regularly treats patients with all forms of soft tissue sarcoma (excluding retroperitoneal sarcomas).
-Sarcoma can affect any part of the body and Mr Morritt’s personal expertise extends to treating patient’s with sarcoma in the upper and lower limbs, trunk and head & neck.
-Mr Morritt offers a full diagnostic, sarcoma excision and reconstruction service.
+Mr Morritt is a sarcoma specialist based in Sheffield.
+He is a core member of the Sheffield regional sarcoma unit multidisciplinary team.
+Additionally, Mr Morritt is the plastic surgery lead clinician for the sarcoma service.
+He regularly operates on patients with all forms of soft tissue sarcoma (excluding disease in bone and the retroperitoneum).
+Mr Morritt’s personal expertise extends to treating patient’s with disease in the upper limbs, lower limbs, and trunk.
+Consultations and surgery are undertaken at the Royal Hallamshire Hospital in Sheffield.

 The majority of sarcomas can be removed without the need for complex reconstructive surgery.
-Aggressive (fast growing cancers) often require more extensive surgery and in some cases this may necessitate reconstructive surgery.
-Mr Morritt offers the full spectrum of plastic surgery reconstructive options following sarcoma excision including the following:
+Aggressive (fast growing cancers) often require more extensive surgery.
+In some cases this may require reconstructive surgery.
+Mr Morritt offers all plastic surgery reconstructive options following sarcoma excision including:

 Split thickness skin grafting